UPDATED: 3 September 2020

-The Coronavirus Act 2020 came into force on 26 March 2020, as an emergency measure in response to the spread of the coronavirus.
+The Coronavirus Act 2020 came into force on 26 March 2020 as an emergency measure in response to the spread of the coronavirus.
 Notice periods in relation to possession proceedings for certain residential tenancies were extended with the aim of protecting residential tenants from eviction for the relevant period.

-Its introduction has had significant implications for landlords and tenants of residential premises.
-We have answered some of the most common questions we have received concerning this piece of legislation.
+We have answered some of the most common questions we have received below regarding evictions in England.

 Q: Can I still serve a s21 notice on my tenant to terminate the tenancy at the end of the fixed term?

-A: Yes you can but the notice period to be given in a s21 notice has been increased from two months to three months.
-A new prescribed form 6A must be used to serve notice.
+A: Yes you can but the notice period to be given in a s21 notice has increased once again from 29 August 2020, from three to six months.
+An amended prescribed form 6A has also been produced.

 Q: What if my tenant is in rent arrears or committing another breach of tenancy?